chaos-mesh/chaos-mesh/ui/README.md

 │   ├── mui-extends
 ```

-We split two parts: one is **app**, which describe the whole UI interface, and the other is **packages**, which provide more complete and independent functionality for app use.
+One is **app**, which describe the whole UI interface, and the other is **packages**, which provide more complete and independent functionalities for app use.

 ### Bootstrap